-Each Spring, APSAC's Professional Development subcommittee organizes the Lovell Leadership Series lecture at Purdue's West Lafayette campus.
+Each fall, APSAC's Professional Development subcommittee organizes the Lovell Leadership Series lecture at Purdue's West Lafayette campus.
 The annual event is possible thanks to a generous gift from the C. W. "Bill" Lovell, who passed away on June 15, 2013.
 He was 90.

 Born Nov 16,1922, in Louisville, KY, to the late Edith Green and Charles William Lovell, Sr., Lovell served in the U.S. Navy Civil Engineering Corps (Seabees) in the south Pacific during World War II.

 He received his Bachelor's degree from the University of Louisville in 1944, and his Master of Science in Civil Engineering from Purdue University in 1951, followed by his PhD from Purdue in 1957.

 Starting in 1948 at Purdue as a graduate assistant, Lovell moved through the ranks to become a full professor in civil engineering in 1974.
 In 1996, he left civil engineering and became a facilitator of Stephen Covey's 7 Habits of Highly Effective People for human resources at Purdue.
 In 2002, he was honored as the Facilitator of the Year by the Franklin Covey organization.
 At the time of his full retirement in 2010, he had been a staff member at Purdue for almost 63 years.

 Professor Lovell developed numerous courses in his civil engineering specialty of geotechnical engineering and taught extensively at both the undergraduate and graduate levels.
 He served as major advisor for 114 graduate students, and supervised 59 graduate theses.
 He was recognized internationally as an expert in the stability of earthen slopes, in the performance of compacted soil and rock fills, and in the use of waste materials in civil engineering construction.
 He authored or co-authored 193 publications.